Dental splints: from snoring to sleep apnea, can a dental splint help?

 At the end of your treatment, you’ll need to wear nighttime splints to keep your teeth straight.
 Whether you are an Impress patient or not, you can contact us to get your retainers.

-Contact us for a first consultation!
+Contact us for your first consultation!

 If you want to start your orthodontic treatment and show off an eye-catching smile, or if you want to maintain the results of your treatment with retainers, you can contact us to book an appointment at your nearest Impress clinic, by filling out the form through our website.
-You can reach out by phone or WhatsApp at +44 20 3808 1072.
-Get in touch with us and we’ll answer all your questions!

-Frequently Asked Questions on dental splints
+Frequently Asked Questions about dental splints

 What to do if the dental splint is too tight?